MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-virtual-visits-consultations.md

 ### Add staff

-In the booking calendar, go to **More options** > **Settings**, and then select **Staff**.
+In the booking calendar, go to **More options** (...)> **Settings**, and then select **Staff**.
 Add staff members and assign a role to each person you add.

-The Bookings app syncs with Outlook.
+The Bookings app integrates with Outlook.
 After you add staff, you’ll be able to view that person’s calendar availability and schedule bookings for them.
 To learn more, see [Add staff and view a Bookings calendar](https://support.microsoft.com/office/add-staff-and-view-a-bookings-calendar-6c579f61-8adb-4514-9458-021de2023fa0).

 ### Create appointment types

-Create appointment types to represent the services offered by your organization and to tailor the booking experience.
+Create specific appointment types to represent the services offered by your organization and to tailor the booking experience.

-In the booking calendar, go to **More options** > **Settings** > **Appointment types**, and then select **New appointment type**.
+In the booking calendar, go to **More options** (...) > **Appointment types**, and then select **New appointment type**.
 Enter a name&mdash;for example, Account opening, Prescription renewal, Tax preparation, Design consult&mdash;and any other information and settings you want.

-The information and links that you add are included in the email sent to customers every time this type of appointment is booked.
-You can even set email reminders and whether customers can join from a mobile browser, without having to download Teams.
+The information and links that you add are included in the email conformation that's sent to customers every time this type of appointment is booked.
+You can even set email reminders and other options such as whether customers can join from a mobile browser without having to download Teams.
 To learn more, see [Create an appointment type](https://support.microsoft.com/office/create-an-appointment-type-810eac77-6a65-4dc8-964d-c00eadf43887).

 ## Schedule a virtual consultation